How does a line of credit work?

 - The interest may be tax-deductible if you're borrowing the money to buy, build or make substantial renovations to your home.

 - The interest rates are fixed — that is, they never change — but they're higher than the rates on secured credit lines.
-The rates on unsecured lines of credit can be in double digits, though not as high as the average 17% rates on credit cards.
+The rates on unsecured lines of credit can be in double digits, though not as high as a credit card interest rate.
+The average credit card rate is 20.4%, according to the latest Federal Reserve data.

 - You'll need a good credit score to apply — and to land the best possible interest rate.
 If you’re concerned about your credit score, you have plenty of ways to boost it.